A rank function for Fra\"{\i}ss\'{e} classes and the rank property: Questions

 \subsection{Acknowledgements}

-We are deeply grateful to Wies\l{}aw Kubi\'s for his generosity in sharing the rank function and for involving us in this line of research.
-We thank Fernando Hern\'andez, Osvaldo Guzm\'an and Assaf Rinot for reading earlier versions of this manuscript and for their valuable comments.
+We are deeply indebted to Wies\l{}aw Kubi\'s.
+The rank function studied in this paper was introduced by him jointly with Saharon Shelah, and the line of research developed here was opened to us by Kubi\'s during our visit to Prague.
+We thank him for sharing this material with us, for many fruitful discussions in the early stages of the project, and for his continued encouragement throughout its development.
+We also thank Fernando Hern\'andez, Osvaldo Guzm\'an and Assaf Rinot for reading earlier versions of this manuscript and for their valuable comments.
 Both authors were partially supported by the PAPIIT grant IA\,104124 and the SECIHTI grant CBF2023-2024-903.
-The first author was additionally supported by the Israel Science Foundation (grant agreement 203/22).
-The second author was supported by the SECIHTI master's degree scholarship Grant/Award Number 829938, and the SECIHTI PhD scholarship Grant/Award Number 4047290.
-This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/STA139].
+The first author was additionally supported by the Israel Science Foundation (Grant Agreement 203/22).
+The second author was additionally supported by the Austrian Science Fund (FWF) [10.55776/STA139] and the BMFWF -- Federal Ministry of Women, Science and Research (Ernst Mach Grant - worldwide, OeAD).